Responsible Pet Ownership

 - Greyhound Adoption Program (GAP) dogs;

-- Greyhounds used for breeding;
+- Greyhounds used for breeding; and

 - Greyhounds used for racing.